balderdashy/sails-docs/concepts/ORM/Querylanguage.md

 });
 ```

-#### Or Pairs
+#### Or Predicate

 Use the `or` modifier to match _any_ of the nested rulesets you specify as an array of query pairs.
-For records to match an `or` query, they must match at least one of the specified query pairs in the `or` array.
+For records to match an `or` query, they must match at least one of the specified query modifiers in the `or` array.

 ```javascript
 Model.find({